JeyRunner/tuda-typst-templates/templates/tudapub/common/tudapub_title_page.typ

   // path to the tuda logo containing the file name, has to be a svg.
   logo_tuda_path: "../logos/tuda_logo.svg",

-  // path to an optinal sub-logo of an institute containing the file name, has to be a svg.
+  // path to an optional sub-logo of an institute containing the file name, has to be a svg.
   // E.g. "logos/iasLogo.jpeg"
-  logo_institue_path: none,
+  logo_institute_path: none,

   // How to set the size of the optional sub-logo.
   // either "width": use tud_logo_width*(2/3)
   // or     "height": use tud_logo_height*(2/3)
-  logo_institue_sizeing_type: "width",
+  logo_institute_sizeing_type: "width",

   // Move the optional sub-logo horizontally
-  logo_institue_offset_right: 0mm,
+  logo_institute_offset_right: 0mm,

   // an additional white box with content for e.g. the institute, ... below the tud logo.
   // E.g. logo_sub_content_text: [ Institute A \ filed of study: \ B]